 - Rubbing alcohol

-This insect killing soap is not a hand-washing dish soap or detergent.
+This insect-killing soap is not hand-washing dish soap or detergent.

 A true soap like “Castile soap” contains fatty acids.
-These acid dissolve or remove the cell membranes and the natural waxy protective coatings of soft-bodied insects causing death from dehydration and excess water loss.
+These acids dissolve or remove the cell membranes and the natural waxy protective coatings of soft-bodied insects, causing death from dehydration and excess water loss.

-These insect soaps can be a home remedy or purchased ready-made.
-Here’s our recipe for insecticidal soap or buy the Safer soap band.
+These insecticide soaps can be a home remedy or purchased ready-made.

 Liquid Soap Solution Spray

-This aphid spray is a simple homemade solution fine for use on small outbreaks.
+This spray for aphids on roses is a simple homemade solution fine for use on small outbreaks.

 Follow these steps: